karlkori/web-developer-should-know/README.md

 # Web developer should know
-A list of skills and technologies for beginners
+A list of skills and technologies

 - General
   - Git